|

 with all aspects of the language and the culture.
 Your grade will

 depend on your participation in class and oral assignments.
+Students need to practice speaking daily with their computer and the exercises given.
 Oral

 participation will include: repeating, readings, conversations